getcanoe/website/_posts/2018-01-16-canoe-alpha-2-out.markdown

 tags: [canoe, mobile, launch, alpha] # add tag
 ---

 Today we decided to release the [Alpha 2](https://github.com/getcanoe/canoe/releases/tag/v0.2.0) version of Canoe!
 This time we also sent out our invitation email to the **605 people** who signed up on the early launch page.
 And yes, after sending that out - we will delete all those emails as promised.
 This release is a pure bug fix of the first Alpha.
+The main focus of these alpha versions is for you to try it out and get a feel for the UI, and test it.
+It's not the real thing yet (see below), but a lot of Canoe works fine and we want early feedback and hopefully also attract developers to help out.

 <!--more-->